 He was born September 22, 1969 in Fullerton, Calif., and graduated from Lakeridge High School in Lake Oswego (Ore.), where he lettered in football.
-He is married to the former Deborah Hawthorne, a registered nurse and a sales representative for Honeywell, and the couple has two sons, Colton (9) and Bryce (7).
+He is married to the former Deborah Hawthorne, a registered nurse and the Director of Telehealth Operations for Del Cielo.
+The couple has two sons, Colton (10) and Bryce (8).
 His hobbies include golf, fishing and at one-time, skiing.